Prompting4Debugging: Red-Teaming Text-to-Image Diffusion Models by Finding Problematic Prompts: Experiments

-\textbf{\underline{``Information Obfuscation'' of Text Filters.}} We delve into the phenomenon of a misleading sense of security caused by \textit{``information obfuscation"} while applying P4D to red-teaming the guidance-based safe T2I models (i.e. SLD and SD-NEGP).
+For the experiments used in the following studies, we focus on the nudity category unless otherwise specified.\\ \textbf{\underline{``Information Obfuscation'' of Text Filters.}} We delve into the phenomenon of a misleading sense of security caused by \textit{``information obfuscation"} while applying P4D to red-team the guidance-based safe T2I models (i.e. SLD and SD-NEGP).
 The detailed computation procedure for such safe T2I models is as follows: our trainable discrete prompt is firstly concatenated with the safety concept for SLD (or the negative prompt for SD-NEGP) before feeding it into the denoising model (i.e. the UNet for noise prediction); After denoising, the safety-oriented guidance for SLD (or the classifier-free guidance for SD-NEGP) is applied on the predicted noise prior to the loss calculation.
 This safety process functions as a meticulously controlled text filter, ensuring the protection of these safe T2I models.
 For the purpose of debugging, we have the option to selectively deactivate some components of the inspected model.
-We experiment with deactivating this safety filter during the P4D training phase while keeping it operational during inference (noting that the deactivation is done by excluding the concatenation with the safety concept and skipping the safety-oriented guidance for SLD, whole similar deactivation holds for SD-NEGP).
+We experiment with deactivating the safety filter during the P4D prompt optimization phase while keeping it operational during inference, i.e. we ``turn off'' the safety filter to optimize prompts that could potentially yield objectionable results from safe T2I models, followed by ``reactivating'' the filter to test these optimized prompts to determine if the safe T2I models can produce forbidden images.
+This confirms their potential for misuse.
+It is worth noting that the deactivation is achieved by excluding the concatenation with the safety concept and skipping the safety-oriented guidance for SLD, while a similar deactivation applies to SD-NEGP.
 The results are outlined in Table \ref{tab:textf}.
 Notably, when the safety filter is disabled during the debugging process, P4D becomes capable of identifying more problematic prompts.
 We hypothesize that the text filter actually obscures the search for optimized textual prompts (i.e. constraining the explorable textual embedding space), thereby leading to the failure of uncovering certain problematic prompts.
 However, the removal of the text filter eliminates such constraint on the embedding search space, thereby facilitating the identification of problematic prompts.
-This phenomenon draws parallels with the concept of ``obfuscated gradients'' of AI security as discussed in \cite{athalye2018obfuscated}, where \textit{``obfuscated gradients``} foster a false sense of security in defenses against adversarial examples.
+This phenomenon draws parallels with the concept of ``obfuscated gradients'' of AI security as discussed in \citet{athalye2018obfuscated}, where \textit{``obfuscated gradients``} foster a false sense of security in defenses against adversarial examples.
 Similarly, in our study, the text filter induces a false sense of safety through ``information obfuscation'', as evidenced by the fact that removing this filter allows P4D to find more problematic prompts.
 Please also note that, due to such information obfuscation properties of SLD and SD-NEGP, in the following studies, we remove the text filter when optimizing the prompts for SLD and SD-NEGP, for more efficient computation.